officiallysingh/spring-boot-starter-spark/README.md

 > [!IMPORTANT]
 > AWS S3, Azure Blob Storage and Google Cloud Storage (GCS) are also supported as data storage for Iceberg tables.
-> Need to have required dependencies in your classpath and configure catalog properties accordingly in `application.yml` or `application.properties` file.
+> You need to have required dependencies in your classpath and configure catalog properties accordingly in `application.yml` or `application.properties` file.

 ### Iceberg Catalog Configuration with AWS S3 as Data storage
 Along with the catalog configurations, you also need to do following.